amethyst/rustrogueliketutorial/book/src/chapter_3.md

 gs.ecs.insert(new_map());
 ```

 The map is now available from anywhere the ECS can see!
 Now inside your code, you can access the map with the rather unwieldy `let map = self.ecs.get_mut::<Vec<TileType>>();`; it's available to systems in an easier fashion.
+There's actually *several* ways to get the value of map, including `ecs.get`, `ecs.fetch`. `get_mut` obtains a "mutable" (you can change it) reference to the map - wrapped in an optional (in case the map isn't there). `fetch` skips the `Option` type and gives you a map directly.
+You can learn more about this [in the Specs Book](https://slide-rs.github.io/specs/04_resources.html).

 ## Draw the map